Almost Here (Brian McFadden and Delta Goodrem song): Composition

 The song is considered pop, having an influence of folk music.
 The song is a duet and it features an antiphon.
 The recording has an emphasis on the instrumental arranging, which is backed up by a string section.
 The song is written in the key of A minor and moves at a tempo of 78 beats per minute.
 It has the sequence of Am–G–Dm7 as its chord progression.

-Chart performance
+Release and chart performance

 Released in the United Kingdom on 31 January 2005, the song made its first chart appearance in Brian McFadden's native Ireland, where it debuted at number two on 3 February 2005 and peaked at number one the following week.
 Two days later, the song debuted and peaked at number three on the UK Singles Chart; it would become Delta Goodrem's final UK chart entry.
 The song also debuted at number three in Denmark, and in its third week, it reached its peak of number two and remained in the top 10 for 12 weeks.
 On 7 March 2005, "Almost Here" was released in Goodrem's native Australia.
 On the week of 20 March 2005, it debuted at number one, staying in the top 10 for eight weeks and earning a platinum certification for shipments of more than 70,000.